WELCOME TO YEAR 1

 Homework in Year 1

 Year 1 children are encouraged to read every day at home and please record this in the children's reading journals so that we can see how they are getting on.
-Later in the term, the children will also bring home some spellings to learn each week and some phonics homework based on the sounds we are learning in class.
+We will also send home some spellings to learn each week from the Year 1 Common Exception Word list (please see below) and a short phonics activity in preparation for the Year 1 Phonics Screening Check (more information below).

 Our aim is to promote a love of reading for all of our Year 1 children.
 We have lots of opportunities for reading a variety of books within the classroom and we hope that every child reads a book that they love or listens to a story they love every day.